Last Updated on 31 January 2026 by Cycloscope

 - raw and beautiful nature

-- lots of solitude (if you go off-season)
+- Lots of solitude (if you go off-season)

 MY EXPERIENCE

-Crossing the Pyrenees by bike (especially in November) was a very rare and unique adventure, that probably not many people would do this time of the year.
-Therefore I was able to witness a great wilderness experience – not meeting any people up in the mountains – which was exactly what I was looking for.
+Therefore, I was able to witness a great wilderness experience – not meeting any people up in the mountains – which was exactly what I was looking for.

-Firstly I wanted to see Andorra.
-A lovely state in the mountains, with really friendly people living there.
-But to be fair: it is quite a developed country.
-So the roads are paved high up and it’s full of skiing resorts.
+So the roads are paved up high, and it’s full of ski resorts.
 Not exactly what I was looking for.
-Luckily it is super small, so it takes you only a day on the bike to completely cross it.
+Luckily, it is super small, so it takes you only a day on the bike to cross it completely.

-The 8-day bikepacking route from the border of Andorra until I left the high Pyrenees was absolutely spectacular.
+The 8-day bikepacking route from the border of Andorra until I left the High Pyrenees was absolutely spectacular.
 I fell in love, especially with the mornings.
-Waking up in these rifugios with no human being even close to me, was such a fulfilling and intense experience.
+Waking up in these rifugios with no human being even close to me was such a fulfilling and intense experience.

 In Episode Four of my video series from Munich to Lisbon, I show you how I planned my routes and how I found these little shelters.
 So if you are interested, you can check that out.